 2. The UK has a rich and diverse population and a huge workforce.
 This can deliver significant benefits to your business.

-3. Clearly defined worker protections make it much easier for businesses to make sure that they are meeting all their obligations under employment law, such as minimum wage and providing holiday pay.
+3. Clearly defined worker protections make it much easier for businesses to make sure that they are meeting all their obligations under UK employment law, such as minimum wage and providing holiday pay.

 4. The UK has a relatively complicated tax system made up of various regulations and laws.
 It is therefore important to make sure you have plans in place for achieving compliance before you start doing business there.